Naviga nel sito della Scuola di Scienze Matematiche Fisiche e Naturali

 FIS/04

-Elective courses from those not already selected from the curriculum or from those offered in other curricula or other study programs at the University of Florence
+Courses chosen from the curriculum not already selected, or offered in other curricula, or in other degree programs at the University of Florence

 12